rzsykzmxpxzasqxtyxlveeanfu/OpenVPNconnect/README.md

 1) UNIX/Linux and OpenVPN client installed

-2) a paid subscription to NordVPN
+2) a paid subscription to a paid VPN provider

 3) the username and password are stored on separate lines in /etc/openvpn/ovpn/.htpasswd